-Even though your (or your family member's) genetic testing was negative, TAAD could still be running in your family.
+Even though your (or your family member's) genetic testing result was a VUS, TAAD could still be running in your family.
 All close family members of someone with TAAD (like parents, brothers, sisters, children) should talk with their doctor about screening.